landon-lengyel/OpenSearch-PoSH/README.md

 This module attempts to make OpenSearch management easier for syadmins, by exposing the API in a more PowerShell friendly way.
 It can be used to assist with scripting, or as a CLI for assisting with OpenSearch management tasks.

 # Config File
+The config file isn't required, and you can specify your nodes URL and credentials each time it runs.
+The config file allows you to bypass that and really helps makes the module useful as a CLI.

 An empty config file can be generated with `New-OSConfigFile` and will be placed in the current directory.
 You should configure the `Nodes` section with a list of your node(s), and one of the authentication methods.

-The config file will be loaded from the following paths in order:
+The config file will be loaded from the following **paths in order**:
 1. `.\PoSHOpenSearchConfig.json`
 2. `$env:USERPROFILE\Documents\PoSHOpenSearchConfig.json`
 3. `C:\ProgramData\PoSHOpenSearchConfig.json`